danshee/mysteries/_posts/2020-06-07-disappearance-of-jim-carter-from-ape-canyon.markdown

 The article ends by mentioning the “apemen” that were believed by some indigenous peoples to inhabit the valley, and also refers to the 1924 incident which gave the canyon its name.

-Neither of the 1950 articles mentioned Dr. Lee (of course, there were as many as 75 people involved in the search)
+Neither of the 1950 articles mentioned Lee (of course, there were as many as 75 people involved in the search)

 **Questions**